Transgender: Drag

 Drag is clothing and makeup worn on special occasions for performing or entertaining, unlike those who are transgender or who cross-dress for other reasons.
 Drag performance includes overall presentation and behavior in addition to clothing and makeup.
 Drag can be theatrical, comedic, or grotesque.
 Drag queens have been considered caricatures of women by second-wave feminism.
-Drag artists have a long tradition in LGBT culture.
+Drag artists have a long tradition in LGBTQ culture.

 Generally the term drag queen covers men doing female drag, drag king covers women doing male drag, and faux queen covers women doing female drag.
 Nevertheless, there are drag artists of all genders and sexualities who perform for various reasons.
+Drag performers are not inherently considered transgender.
+However, for some trans people, drag communities have been "a safe and fun arena for exploring gender identity".
+Some drag performers such as Carmen Carerra have later come out as transgender.
+Drag historian Devin Antheus stated there were overlaps in the past, such as in the 1960s and 1970s: "for a lot of the girls, both queens who currently now identify as trans and those who don't, back in the day, there weren't such precise divisions when people were in internal spaces … they all rolled together."

-Drag performers are not inherently transgender.
-Some drag performers, transvestites, and people in the gay community have embraced the pornographically-derived term tranny for drag queens or people who engage in transvestism or cross-dressing; this term is widely considered an offensive slur if applied to transgender people.
+Some drag performers, transvestites, and people in the gay community have embraced the pornographically derived term tranny for drag queens or people who engage in transvestism or cross-dressing; this term is widely considered an offensive slur if applied to transgender people.